iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.iuhealth.android.videovisits 5 reviews"/>
 </p>

+> Dr McCoin was very professional and knowledgeable and it was a good experience.
+Only waited 2 minutes for the visit.
+Highly recommend<br> :date: __2021-04-14 18:35:28__

 > Loved it!<br> :date: __2021-04-06 15:16:52__

 > Very easy to use and understand<br> :date: __2021-03-16 18:54:07__